BUEC500C1/twitter-summarizer-rest-service-chsclarke/README.md

 * Do a sequence of all texts and images in chronological order.
 * Display each video frame for 3 seconds.

-## Requirements
-none! the app is containerized so there is no need to install requirements.

 ## Installation